leeprovoost/international-postcode-lookup-api/routing_reference_data/README.md

-# Import Routing Reference Data into MongoDB
+# Import DHL Routing Reference Data into MongoDB

 I have converted the [Routing Reference Data](http://www.dhl.co.uk/en/express/resource_centre/integrated_shipping_solutions/developer_download_centre1.html) from DHL into CSV files, stripped some of the unused columns and removed the header lines.